Crown-Commercial-Service/ccs-frontend/docs/COOKIES.md

 Cookies are managed through vanilla JavaScript and a small third-party framwork which gives us date range and full unicode support.

+Please note: All work for this is on `feature/cookie-updates` branch.

 ## Requirements

 - NPM v.8.9.4